-How do best bike computers function?
+How do bike computers work?

 Before we turn this into a guide on selecting your first bike computer, we should at least have a firm understanding of how they work.
-Bike computers are not mere digital devices that are strapped to your handlebars as they have a little more going on than that.
+Bike computers are not mere digital devices strapped to your handlebars as they have a little more going on than that.
 There are two important technical points that we need to confer.

 1. Magnetic Sensing Ability